Will AI save humanity? US tech fest offers reality check

 But we still need to evacuate populations, or get people to agree to vaccinate themselves in the event of a pandemic, stressed Rayid Ghani of Carnegie Mellon University during a panel titled “Can AI Solve the Extreme Weather Pandemic?”

 “We created this problem.
 Inequities weren’t caused by AI, they’re caused by humans and I think AI can help a little bit.
-But only if humans decide they want to use it to deal with” the issue, Ghani said. — AFP
+But only if humans decide they want to use it to deal with” the issue, Ghani said. — ETX Studio